jdBasic

 Where is the documentation?

-Start with the Manual and the Language Reference.
+Check the Manual and Language Reference on GitHub.

 What should I build first?

-Try the number guessing game above, then build a small text adventure or a simple 2D demo.
+Start with the guessing game above, then try building a simple text adventure or a calculator.